WalletWasabi/WabiSabi/protocol.md

 participate, which can increase the cost and liquidity requirement for a denial of service attack.

-Failure to confirm during input registration can generally be tolerated as it does not harm other users, but once the connection confirmation phase times out the input set is finalized, and inputs for which a signature is not the subsequent transaction signing phase may be considered malicious.
+Failure to confirm during input registration can generally be tolerated as it does not harm other users.
+However failure to confirm in connection confirmation phase cannot go without punishment, otherwise an attacker could make sure only small CoinJoins to take place.
+And once the connection confirmation phase times out the input set is finalized, and inputs for which a signature is not the subsequent transaction signing phase may be considered malicious.

 ### Attacks on Privacy